-The following invertebrates were present on the upper shore in the vicinity of the pipe (Photograph 1a): molluscs Melagraphia aethiops (very abundant), Turbo smaragdus, Cellana radians and Sypharochiton pelliserpentis, barnacle Chamaesipho sp. and the polychaete worm Spirobranchus cariniferus.
-A species of green algae resembling Ulva intestinalis covered rocks in the vicinity of the pipe (Photograph 1b).
+The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops (very abundant, Photograph 3), Diloma spp., Turbo smaragdus, Cellana radians and Sypharochiton pelliserpentis, barnacle Chamaesipho sp., shrimp Palaemon affinis and the polychaete worm Spirobranchus cariniferus.
+A species of green algae resembling Ulva intestinalis covered rocks around the pipe (Photograph 3).
 The brown alga Ralfsia sp. and red alga Gelidium caulacantheum were also present.
 This assemblage is similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.
-The discharge from the outdoor pool did not appear to have had any observable impacts on the organisms surrounding the outfall.
+The discharge from the outdoor pool did not appear to have had any observable adverse impacts on the organisms surrounding the outfall: no dead or dying animals were seen and Palaemon affinis were actively swimming in the pools.